From Uncertainty to Progress and Hope

 VSS: At a Glance

-- Visual Snow Syndrome (VSS) is a neurological disorder that affects sensory processing; it is not a structural issue with the eyes.
+- Visual Snow Syndrome (VSS) is a neurological disorder that can affect vision, hearing, sensory processing, and cognition; it is not a structural issue with the eyes.

 - VSS symptoms affect an estimated 2-3% of the world’s population.